 The unpublished epic historical fantasy [First Novel: APOLLO’S RAVEN; Second Novel: RAVEN’S BLACK FIRE] is envisioned to be a trilogy set in Celtic Britain, Gaul (modern day France) and Ancient Rome prior to the invasion of Claudius in 43 AD.
 The trilogy begins in 24 AD when the heroine Catrin—a Celtic spiritual warrior—begins a perilous odyssey that begins in Celtic Britain (modern day Kent), then ventures into Gaul (modern day France) and finally ends in Rome where she must overcome slavery before she returns to her homeland.

-Based on historical and archaeological evidence, there is evidence that Julius Caesar’s invasion in 55-54 BC helped to establish dynasties in the two most powerful tribes of southeast Britain who owed their loyalty to Rome.
-The political unrest of competing tribal rulers provides the backdrop for the story of Catrin who is destined to meet the great-grandson of Marc Antony and become warrior queen in her tribal kingdom.
+This is Part 3 of historical and archaeological evidence supporting the theory that Julius Caesar’s invasion in 55-54 BC helped to establish Celtic dynasties in southeast Britain loyal to Rome.
+Political unrest of rival tribal rulers in 24 AD provides the backdrop for the trilogy where Catrin meets the great-grandson of Marc Antony and becomes warrior queen of her tribal kingdom.

 (To be continued)

 Julius Caesar, translated by F. P. Long, 2005.
 The Conquest of Gaul; United States: Barnes & Noble, Inc.

 Graham Webster, The Roman Invasion of Britain; Reprinted 1999 by Routledge, New York.

 Joseph Campbell, The Hero with a Thousand Faces; 3rd Edition Reprinted by New World Library, Novato, CA.